 There are also women who have spent years trying to conceive and may have experienced multiple miscarriages before finally falling pregnant in their late thirties or forties.
 Assisted conception, albeit a challenging route to pregnancy, has also helped to gift a child later in life.

 There are well documented mothers who have become pregnant successfully after the age of 50 (and after menopause).
 Based on ethical opinion, different countries set different age limits on allowing post menopausal women to conceive via fertility treatment.
-However their bodies are still able to develop and carry their child when fertility treatment has been successful.

 The point is that older women DO conceive (whether naturally or via medical treatment) and enjoy healthy pregnancies.
 Having a baby later in life is a gift and should be embraced.